AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 </button>
 {% endraw %}[/sourcecode]

-In AMP, meanwhile, it would look like this:
+In ABC, meanwhile, it would look like this:

 [sourcecode:html]
 {% raw %}<div id="warning">This is a warning.</div>